galist1304/Pop-it-App/README.md

 3. Start a 2-player game with your friend and enjoy popping marbles!
 4. Win games to increase your score.

+## Contributing

+We welcome contributions to enhance the functionality and features of the Currency Converter App.
+To contribute:

+1. Fork the repository.
+2. Create a new branch for your feature or improvement.
+3. Make your changes and test thoroughly.
+4. Submit a pull request.

 ## Issues and Support

 If you encounter any issues or need assistance, please open an issue on the GitHub repository.